DUBLIN’S BEST FREE CHRISTMAS EVENT FOR ALL THE FAMILY!

-The Moving Crib, the mention of which always evokes a smile and fond memories of Dublin in the ‘rare auld times’ is the only one of its kind built in Ireland (if not the world); it is a historical and entertaining experience.
+The Moving Crib, the mention of which evokes a smile and fond memories of Dublin in the ‘rare auld times’ is the only one of its kind in Ireland (if not the world); it is an historical and entertaining experience.
 This Dublin landmark is as captivating today as it was when it first opened its doors in 1956 and admission is FREE.

 Find out more about the history of The Moving Crib.